rpolishetti/express-counter/README.md

 # express-counter

 ## Description
-A simple express app that shows user visit count on page when landed by storing its value in redis cache.
+A basic Express application that utilizes Redis caching to display the number of times a user has visited a page upon landing.

 ### Frameworks/Libraries
 ```